hussainmunir1908/Khata/README.md

 ## 💼 Business Model

-Designed for sustainability, Campus-Khata operates on a high-margin **Freemium SaaS** model.
+Designed for sustainability, Khata operates on a high-margin **Freemium SaaS** model.
 Core tracking is free (with capped AI compute), while a Rs.
 250/month Pro tier unlocks unlimited AI voice logs and advanced receipt splitting.

 ## 🚀 Installation & Setup

-Follow these steps to run Campus-Khata locally on your machine.
+Follow these steps to run Khata locally on your machine.

 ### 1. Environment Variables
 Create a `.env` file in the root directory of the project and add the following keys.
 You will need to provision a Supabase project and get a Google Gemini API key.